CISecurity/CCPA-Docs/docs/Configuration Guide.md

 **Required**:

+- JRE or JDK for command line/centralized assessments
+	- If using just GUI, JRE is embedded so no additional Java needed
-- Compatible version of JRE present on host or accessed via network share
+	- Stable version 8 or 11 of JRE or JDK (free openJDK also supported) present on host or accessed via network share
-- Any JRE version from 8 to 14 is supported
+	- Newer Java builds may work in certain environments, however Technical Support will not be able to help with troubleshooting as CIS focuses on implementation of stable, non-proprietary versions
+	- Some users have experienced issues with proprietary Java versions and headless Java versions
 	- 64-bit Java recommended for faster performance
 	- Java versions 9+ will receive “WARNING: An illegal reflective access operation has occurred”.
 This can be ignored and will not halt the assessment.
 	- OpenJDK (free and open-source) implementations are supported.
 We have found this [website](https://adoptopenjdk.net/) easy to navigate.
 The official source is [OpenJDK](https://openjdk.java.net).
 - Remote scanning requires unrestricted access from the CIS-CAT host system to the assessed target system
 - Windows remote and local assessments require a 64 bit operating system

 **Recommended Minimum**: